Information:

 What is a power of attorney?

 When you agree to act as an attorney, you agree to always make decisions in the best interests of the donor.
-And you can only act in ways they have set out in the document.
+And you can only act in ways that have been set out in the document.
 For example, you may only have permission to manage a current account, but not investments.

 What can I do as an attorney?

 It’s up to the donor (the person you’re supporting) to decide what you can and cannot do on their behalf.
-And you must always need to act in line with the donor’s wishes that they’ve set out in the document.
+And you must always act in line with the donor’s wishes that they’ve set out in the document.

 What an attorney can do at Nationwide